mimetrix/rtnl/Readme.md

 ## Design

-rtnl is structured around 4 basic rtnetlink objects.
+rtnl is structured around 5 basic rtnetlink objects.

 - links
 - routes
 - neighbors
 - addresses
+- routing rules

+Support for the following virtual link types exists

+- veth
+- vxlan
+- vrf
+- macvlan
+- tun/tap

 There is a high level object for each of these object kinds with management functions exposed.
+There is also support for managing the namespaces of these objects.

 Support for the remaining objects may come in time

-- rules
 - qdiscs
 - tclass
 - tfilter